vault27/Foundation/paloalto.md

 - nat64
 - nptv6 - IPv6-to-IPv6 Network Prefix Translation

+### IPv6 support

+- To enable IPv6 on firewall:
+    - Enable IPv6 on the interface
+    - Add IPv6 address
+    - Device > Setup > Session > Enable IPv6 firewalling
+- Neighbor Discovery (ND) is enhanced
+- The firewall by default runs NDP, which uses ICMPv6 packets to **discover and track the link-layer addresses** and status of neighbors on connected links
+- Provision the IPv6 hosts with the Recursive DNS Server (RDNSS) option and DNS Search List (DNSSL) option, per RFC 6106, IPv6 Router Advertisement Options for DNS Configuration
+- When you configure Layer 3 interfaces, you configure these DNS options on the firewall so it can provision the IPv6 hosts
+- You don’t need a separate DHCPv6 server to provision the hosts
+- The firewall sends IPv6 Router Advertisements (RAs) containing these options to the IPv6 hosts as part of their DNS configuration to fully provision them to reach internet services
+- IPv6 hosts are configured with
+    - The addresses of the RDNS servers that can resolve DNS queries
+    - A list of domain names (suffixes) that the DNS client appends (one at a time) to an unqualified domain name before entering the domain name into a DNS query
+- The IPv6 Router Advertisement for DNS configuration is supported for Ethernet interfaces, subinterfaces, Aggregated Ethernet interfaces, and Layer 3 VLAN interfaces on all of the PAN-OS platforms
+- After you configure the firewall with the addresses of RDNS servers, the firewall provisions an IPv6 host (the DNS client) with those addresses
+- An IPv6 Router Advertisement can contain multiple DNS Recursive Server Address options, each with the same or different lifetimes

 ### QoS

 QoS is enforced on traffic as it egresses the firewall